dewaka/dewaka.github.io/_posts/2019-10-01-a-poem-in-prolog.md

 of the poem reproduced in this post is attributed to Welsh poet George Herbert<sup>[3](#george-herbert)</sup>.

+This is a poem which illustrates The Five Whys analysis to find the cause-and-effect relationship underlying a problem in an easy to remember form.
+Since the verses are quite simple, it is the kind of poem one can easily encode in Prolog as logical rules.

 ### Poem

     For want of a nail the shoe is lost;